Anarchist Foundations Overview:

 This is obviously just a short list of a few notable examples of the incredible amount of anarchists theorists and revolutionaries.

-Most different anarchist currents are not mutually exclusive or in stark opposition, in fact, the opposite is true since they often either partially or fully overlap.
-Some anarchist ideologies differ mainly in tactics, while others have certain priorities or focus on issues that might otherwise be overlooked.
+Most currents of anarchist thought are not mutually exclusive or in stark opposition, in fact, the opposite is true since they often either partially or fully overlap.
+Some anarchist currents differ in tactics, while others have certain priorities or focus on issues that might otherwise be overlooked.

 Anarcho-Communism

-• Anarcho-Communism, also known as "Anarchist Communism" & "Libertarian Communism" is one of the most widespread and influential forms of anarchism.
+• Anarcho-Communism, also known as "Libertarian Communism" & "Anarchist Communism" is one of the most widespread and influential forms of anarchism.
 Its principles and practices have significantly shaped and influenced all other anarchist currents, serving as a foundational framework for various movements and theories within the broader anarchist movement.

 • It asserts that the only way to achieve a communist (i.e. stateless, classless, post-capitalist) society is through an anarchist analysis and the use of anarchist tactics.
 It holds that centralized power is inherently counter-revolutionary and that a horizontal, decentralized structure is essential for genuine transformation towards communism.

-• Anarcho-Communism places high importance on class struggle, viewing class structures as a primary source of hierarchical oppression.
-It emphasizes the abolition of the class society.
+• Anarcho-Communism places high importance on class struggle, viewing class structures as a primary source of hierarchical oppression thus emphasizing the abolition of class society.

-• A easy overview text of Anarcho-Communsim is "Introduction to Anarchist Communism," its a foundational text that outlines the principles of this current.
+• A easy modern overview text of Anarcho-Communsim is "Introduction to Anarchist Communism," and its extremly important foundations can be found in "The Conquest of Bread by Peter Kropotkin".

 Anarcho-Syndicalism

-• Anarcho-Syndicalism is based on the framework of Anarcho-Communism but emphasizes union struggle and worker self-organization as a strategy to achieve anarchist communism and improve the living conditions of the wage-earning class in capitalism.
+• Anarcho-Syndicalism is based on the framework of Anarcho-Communism and a organizational strategy to achive it by emphasizing union struggle and worker self-organization as a strategy and improve the living conditions of the wage-earning class in capitalism as steps on the way towards the major system change as a method to keep the masses engaged in class struggle by fighting for these small victories.

 • Anarcho-syndicalists usually form their own trade union federations, which are independent of the social democratic and reformist trade unions.

-• The transformation concept of the anarcho-syndicalist union envisages that the union and labor exchanges take over the administration of the coming society, especially in the transition from a capitalist to a classless social order.
+• The transformation concept of the Anarcho-Syndicalists's, envisages that the that the workers unions take over the administration of the coming society, especially in the transition from a capitalist to a classless social order.

-• On the way to anarchy, anarcho-syndicalism strives for the collectivization of as many workplaces as possible.
-With the aim of making worker self-management without bosses tangible in the workplaces already in the present.
+• On the path to anarchy, anarcho-syndicalism seeks to collectivize as many workplaces as possible, aiming to make worker self-management without bosses a tangible experience in the present while building dual power for the workers movement.

 Platformism

-• Platformism is a Anarcho-Communist organizational strategy that emphasizes the usage of a explicit anarchist organization, a "General Union of Anarchists" or "Platform" separate from individualist cells or vanguard parties.
+• Platformism is a Anarcho-Communist organizational strategy that emphasizes the usage of a explicit anarchist organization, a catalyst group often referred to as "General Union of Anarchists" or "Platform" separate from individualist cells or vanguard parties.
 Explicitly rejecting individualistic currents and consciously distinguishes itself from Bolshevism.

-• This "Platform" should have Unity of Ideology (anarcho-communist), Tactical Unity with Collective Action, Collective Reponsibility, Federalism, and have a high degree of formal basis in organizing.
+• This Platform catalyst group should have Unity of Ideology (anarcho-communist), Tactical Unity with Collective Action, Collective Reponsibility, Federalism, and have a high degree of formal basis in organizing.

 • Unity of Ideology means that all members should agree with and uphold the group's collectively established political principles (anarcho-communism).
 Tactical Unity emphasizes the strength of collective action by agreeing on shared tactics and working together to ensure their successful implementation, rather than acting as isolated individuals.
-Collective Responsibility means every member is accountable for the organization's success, actively participate in decision-making, and upholding the collective decisions.
-Federalism means the group should be organised decentral and that both individuals and local groups should possess a high level of autonomy.
+Collective Responsibility means there is no chairman or executive but every member is accountable for the organization's success, actively participate in the decision-making, and upholding the collective decisions.
+Federalism means the group should be organised decentral and that both individuals and regional groups should possess a high level of autonomy.

 • The original conception can be found in "Organisational Platform of the Libertarian Communists" and the pamphlet "Foundational Concepts of the Specific Anarchist Organisation."